vallard/spark/README.md

 --- | --- | ---
 ListMessages | Lists all messages in a Room |
 CreateMessage | Creates a message to a Room |
+GetMessage | Gets a message by Id |

 ## Example